EU's Vestager to meet Google complainants in coming weeks

 "It is important to get new information in the file and we have sent questionnaires to a number of people in a number of areas.
 I will meet with complainants within the next couple of weeks," Vestager told a news conference on Thursday.

-Complainants such as Microsoft (MSFT.O), German mapping service Hotmaps, U.S. online travel sites Expedia (EXPE.O) and TripAdvisor (TRIP.O) and publishers across Europe have accused Google of abusing its dominance.
+Complainants such as Microsoft, German mapping service Hotmaps, U.S. online travel sites Expedia and TripAdvisor and publishers across Europe have accused Google of abusing its dominance.